MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 ## Set up phone numbers

+How you set up phone numbers depends on whether you are setting up numbers for new users, or moving existing numbers from either Microsoft Calling Plans or Direct Routing.

 - If you need to acquire phone numbers for new users, see [Acquire numbers for new Teams users](#acquire-numbers-for-new-teams-users).

+- If you want to move existing numbers from Calling Plans to Operator Connect, see [Move numbers from Calling Plans to Operator Connect](#move-numbers-from-calling-plans-to-operator-connect).

-- If you're currently using Direct Routing or Calling Plans and want to move existing numbers to Operator Connect, see [Move numbers from other voice solutions to Operator Connect](#move-numbers-from-other-voice-solutions-to-operator-connect).
+- If you want to move existing numbers from Direct Routing to Operator Connect, see [Move numbers from Direct Routing to Operator Connect](#move-numbers-from-direct-routing-to-operator-connect).

 ### Acquire numbers for new Teams users